HopsonCommunity/ZombieGame/README.md

 # Community-Game
-Made by my subscribers :) - Matthew Hopson
+This game is the second series of the community games by Matthew Hopson's Discord Community.

-This project is a project maintained by Matt Hopson's subscriber community/server and is an attempt at making a brand-spanking-new collaborative game together.
+This round, we're replicating a Zombie game that we found online.

 # How to join us